filodb/FiloDB/README.md

 ### Metrics Sinks

-* statsd sink - this is packaged into FiloDB's spark module (but not the CLI module) by default.
-All you need to do is stand up [statsd](https://github.com/etsy/statsd), [Statsite](http://armon.github.io/statsite/), or equivalent daemon.
-See the Kamon [Statsd module](http://kamon.io/backends/statsd/) guide for configuration.
+Kamon metrics sinks are configured using the config key `kamon.reporters`.
+For an example see `conf/timeseries-filodb-server.conf`.
+Simply list the sinks/reporters to enable in that key.
+See the Kamon [docs for Reporters](https://kamon.io/documentation/1.x/reporters/prometheus/) for more info and config options on each one.
+Here are some possible values for reporters:

+* `kamon.prometheus.PrometheusReporter` - this exposes a Prometheus read endpoint at port 9095 by default.
+Easily connect this to a Prometheus server, or feed the metrics back into FiloDB itself or many other sinks using Influx [Telegraf](https://github.com/influxdata/telegraf)
+* `kamon.zipkin.ZipkinReporter` - reports trace spans to a Zipkin server
-* Kamon metrics logger - this is part of the coordinator module and will log all metrics (including segment trace metrics) at every Kamon tick interval, which defaults to 10 seconds.
-It is disabled by default but could be enabled with `--conf spark.filodb.metrics-logger.enabled=true` or changing `filodb.metrics-logger.enabled` in your conf file.
-Also, which metrics to log including pattern matching on names can be configured.
+* `filodb.coordinator.KamonMetricsLogReporter` - this is part of the coordinator module and will log all metrics (including segment trace metrics) at every Kamon tick interval, which defaults to 10 seconds.
+Which metrics to log including pattern matching on names can be configured.
-* Kamon trace logger - this logs detailed trace information on segment appends and is always on if detailed tracing is on.
+* `filodb.coordinator.KamonSpanLogReporter` - logs traces.
+Super useful to debug timing and flow for queries and chunk writes.
+Logging every trace might be really expensive; you can toggle tracing probability via the `kamon.trace` config section - see `conf/timeseries-filodb-server.conf`.

 ### Metrics Configuration